Gabriel Gosálvez: Republican politics

-Gosálvez's political background lead him to become a predominant figure in the left-wing of the Republican Party.
-When that party split in 1921, he joined the Socialist Republican Party, the left-wing faction of the Republican Party.
+Gosálvez's political background lead him to become a predominant figure in the left wing of the Republican Party.
+When that party split in 1921, he joined the Saavedra faction of the Republican Party.
 As a member of the PRS, he was chosen by interim President Felipe Segundo Guzmán to head the Private Secretary of the Presidency of the Republic, a position he kept during the government of Hernando Siles Reyes.
 In 1927, he was a member of the Bolivian delegation to the Sixth Pan American Conference in Havana, Cuba where he presented a project to the assembly regarding the guarantees of the rights of women.

 Gosálvez's diplomatic career began in 1928 when he was appointed Extraordinary Councilor in the Bolivian Legation in Argentina.
 In 1929, he returned to present himself as a candidate for Deputy of La Paz.
 From 1930 to 1931 he returned to diplomatic work, exercising the position of Bolivian Consul in Italy.
 During the Chaco War on 14 December 1934, Gosálvez was appointed Minister of National Defense by President José Luis Tejada Sorzano, a position he held until 5 August 1935.

 Gosálvez returns to the Government Palace accompanied by President Germán Busch, August 6, 1938.